ebeneditos/telegram.bot/index.md

 You could program with R some functions that send these HTTPS requests and processes its responses.
 Fortunately, there is a package that allows you to do that: `telegram.bot`.
 It uses `httr` and `jsonlite` packages to do such work.
 Additionally, it features a number of tools to make the development of Telegram bots with R easy and straightforward, providing an easy-to-use interface that takes some work off the programmer.

 Thereby, the `telegram.bot` package consists of several `R6` classes, and the API is exposed via the `Bot` class.
-The methods are the *snake_case* equivalents of the methods described in the official [Telegram Bot API](https://core.telegram.org/bots/api).
-The exact *camelCase* method names as in the Telegram docs are also available for your convenience.
+The methods names are equivalents of the methods described in the official [Telegram Bot API](https://core.telegram.org/bots/api).
+The exact *snake_case* method names are also available for your convenience.
 So for example `Bot$get_updates` is the same as `Bot$getUpdates`.

 ## Creating a Bot instance